InnerSourceCommons/InnerSourcePatterns/review-committee.md

 _Review Committee_ (aka _Cheese Interface_)

-## Context
+## Patlet

-Company A wants to introduce its first InnerSource initiative.
-Most managers in company A are not familiar with the Open Source working model and are instead accustomed to hierarchical, top-down control style management.
+_TBD_

 ## Problem

 Managers will perceive the InnerSource working model as a radical departure from the working models they are accustomed to and have experience with.
 As a consequence, it is likely that they will either reject or micro manage the InnerSource initiative in order to try to minimize the perceived risk of this change.
 In both cases, the benefits of InnerSource can not be realized.
 As a result, InnerSource is subsequently discredited.

+## Context

+Company A wants to introduce its first InnerSource initiative.
+Most managers in company A are not familiar with the Open Source working model and are instead accustomed to hierarchical, top-down control style management.

 ## Forces